tsnellgrove/dark_castle3/doc/to_do.md

 - INPROC: "beginner's mind" testing
 	- DONE: text updates
 	- DONE: verbs in alphabetical order
-	- TBD: When in antechamber and 'x portcullis', pary comes before attack??
+	- DONE: When in antechamber and 'x portcullis', pary comes before attack?? => solved
 	- TBD: should have a warning for 'eat biscuits'